-East Hampton’s 100% renewable energy goals go beyond the electricity sector (getting 100% of annual community-wide electricity consumption from renewable sources is anticipated for 2022).
-The adopted goals include that the equivalent of annual community energy consumption in two additional sectors – transportation and heating – be achieved with renewable energy sources by the year 2030.
+East Hampton’s 100% renewable energy goals go beyond the electricity sector (getting 100% of annual community-wide electricity consumption from renewable sources is anticipated for 2023).
+The adopted goals include that the equivalent of annual community energy consumption in two additional sectors – transportation and heating – be achieved with renewable energy sources by 2030.